NYU Medical School Admissions

 In either case, it is important to demonstrate additional coping skills or resources to minimize the potential for distractions that may negatively impact your performance in the future.

 If you have taken any time off from your studies, either during or after college, please describe what you have done during this time and your reasons for doing so.

 This preface to the questions below is clear in stating upfront what they are looking for in the responses.
 Responses should be aligned with the institution’s core values.
-In this case it is important to have the following information in mind, the mission of the institution and the mission of the admissions department.
-Use of evidence and examples to answer the questions could be helpful.
+In this case, it is important to have the following information in mind, the mission of the institution and the mission of the admissions department.
+The use of evidence and examples to answer the questions could be helpful.

 Admissions' Mission Statement

 NYU School of Medicine strives to enroll a diverse group of academically talented students with the personal attributes, endeavors, and accomplishments to succeed as future leaders and scholars of medicine.
 The Admissions Committee embraces the broad definition of diversity endorsed by the AAMC and uses a holistic approach to evaluate a wide range of student qualities and life experiences that are complementary to demonstrated academic excellence, strong interpersonal skills, and leadership potential.